JackSzwergold/Preworn-Main/markdown/index.md

 ## Skilled Back-End Tech

 I am a real-world proven overall systems tech.
-DevOps-skilled, Linux systems experienced, adept at command line and related back-end skills.
-Shell scripting, Python, Apache, Nginx, Docker and the like are the tools I know I how to use.
+DevOps-skilled, macOS/Linux systems experienced, adept at command line and related back-end skills.
+Shell scripting, Python, Apache, Nginx, Docker, MySQL, MariaDB, MongoDB, Java, Elasticsearch, Solr, Nutch, Hadoop and the like are the tools I know I how to use.

 ## Great Web Hosting Consultant